Adult Day School

 What name do you have for me in the student information system?

-Email AdultStudentServices@tvdsb.ca with your full legal name, date of birth, and last course you took.
+Email AdultStudentServices@tvdsb.ca with your full legal name, date of birth, and a picture or scan of your photo ID.
 If you have changed your legal name, we require a picture or scan of your legal name change documents.

 Where do we park at Wheable?